reyestech/reyestech/README.md

 <details>
   <summary>Project Description</summary>
   <blockquote>
     The "NMAP Runbook" is a comprehensive guide for Nmap, a powerful network scanning tool.
 It covers essential topics such as network mapping, port scanning, service version detection, operating system detection, and using Nmap's scripting engine for advanced tasks.
-The runbook also includes examples of common scan types and options, legal and ethical considerations, and tips for effective use.
+The runbook also includes examples of common scan types and options, as well as legal and ethical considerations, and tips for effective use.
 The guide is designed to help users perform security assessments and network analysis efficiently.
   </blockquote>
 </details>